 Venues for Care

-Children with tuberculosis disease receive care at all the Baylor International Pediatric AIDS Initiative Centers of Excellence in sub-Saharan Africa and Romania.
-Children in Houston, Texas, receive care at the Children’s Tuberculosis Clinic at Texas Children’s Hospital.
+Children with TB disease receive care at all the BIPAI Centers of Excellence in Sub-Saharan Africa and Romania.
+Children in Houston, Texas, receive care at the Children’s TB Clinic at Texas Children’s Hospital.

-The Children’s Tuberculosis Clinic at Texas Children’s Hospital
+The Children’s Tuberculosis (TB) Clinic at Texas Children’s Hospital

 Para informes sobre tuberculosis en español, favor de oprimir aqui: Informes Sobre la Clinica de Tuberculosis.

-The Children’s Tuberculosis Clinic was established over 25 years ago and is the largest pediatric tuberculosis clinic in the United States.
+The Children’s TB Clinic was established over 25 years ago and is the largest pediatric tuberculosis clinic in the US.
 It is staffed by Drs.
 Jeffrey Starke and Andrea Cruz, Anna Mandalakas and Lydia Ong, PA-C.

-Services provided: children with tuberculosis exposure, infection, and disease are cared for at this clinic.
+Services provided: children with TB exposure, infection, and disease are cared for at this clinic.